splashinn/phoenix-boilerplate/README.md

 # Phoenix 1.4.5 Bootsrap Project

-An umbrella template for phoenix projects following good practices with separation of logic, data and interfaces.
+An umbrella template for Elixir/Phoenix projects following good practices with separation of logic, data and interfaces.

-## What is includes?
+## What is included?

 - Elixir 1.7.4
 - Phoenix Framework 1.4.5